Comic Strip / Tom the Dancing Bug

 The comic features a wide range of recurring characters and segments of which the most notable are:

 - God-Man: Grandpa God as a Superhero.
 His solutions to His problems tend to be either overly complex or overly simple and, quite often, not all that well thought out.
+He is omnipotent and completely untouchable.
+On the rare occasions he fails, it's because he chooses to.

 - Super-Fun-Pak Comix: Parodies the Sunday funnies.